demainic/BSY/IO.md

 rm speedtest
 dd if=/dev/zero of=speedtest bs=10M count=100 conv=fdatasync*
 ● How can you explain the difference in output?
 conv=fdatasync ensures, that all the data from cache has been written to the drive before the process is shown as completed.
-Important when device is removable and data could be lost when it is removed to early.
+Important when device is removable and data could be lost when it is removed too early.
 ● What is a fsync() operation?
 In addition to the function of fdatasync, it also transfers all the metadata information associated with the transfered files.